superlinked/VectorHub/docs/use_cases/personalized_search.md

 Vector embeddings let you return more _relevant_ results to your search queries by 1) querying the _meaning_ of the search terms, as opposed to just looking for search keyword _matches_, and 2) informing the search with the _meaning_ of personal preference data, as opposed to just its explicit terms.

-Let's look first at how vector embeddings improve the relevance of search query results generally, and then how vector embeddings permit us to use the meaning of personal preferences to create truly personalized searches.
+Let's look first at how vector embeddings improve the relevance of search query results generally, and then at how vector embeddings permit us to use the meaning of personal preferences to create truly personalized searches.

 ![Illustration of vector embeddings](../assets/use_cases/personalized_search/embeddings.png)